mcrd25/react-calculator/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Maya's REact Calculator

+## Description
+This is a simple calculator app built using React.
+[Create React App](https://facebook.github.io/create-react-app) was also used to bootstrap this project.

+## Deployment Page

 ## Available Scripts